Sea Shanties

 Macmillan Company; London: Collier-Macmillan Ltd. Second ed. of Shantymen

-and Shantyboys
+and Shantyboys.

 Harlow, Frederick Pease.
 Chanteying Aboard American Ships.
 Barre, VT: Barre Gazette.